awslabs/aws-device-farm-jenkins-plugin/README.md

 8. Wait for Jenkins to restart.

 ## Generating a proper IAM user:
-Note : The following steps need to be followed if you are using Secret and Access key to access Device Farm.
+Note : Follow these steps if you are using Secret and Access key to access Device Farm.
-In case you want to access Device Farm using IAM Role, refer to "Generating a proper IAM role" section
+If you want to access Device Farm using IAM Role, refer to "Generating a proper IAM role" section

 1. Log into your AWS web console UI.
 2. Click “Identity & Access Management”.